invictus-integration/docs-ifa/framework/timesequencer.md

 ### CompleteExecution

-CompleteExecution is used to complete a process and to trigger any pending webhook callbacks.
+CompleteExecution is used to complete a request and to trigger any pending webhook callbacks.

 POST Request Object: